 Interstitial lung disease includes many different conditions, most of which cause lung scarring.
-Once your lungs are scarred, the damage is permanent, but with intensive treatment from Dr. David Kamelhar, and Dr. Eric Teller, at Kamelhar-Teller Pulmonology in Midtown East Manhattan, you may be able to slow down or stop the progressive scarring and improve your ability to breathe.
+Once your lungs are scarred, the damage is permanent, but with intensive treatment from Dr. David Kamelhar, at Kamelhar Pulmonology in Midtown East Manhattan, you may be able to slow down or stop the progressive scarring and improve your ability to breathe.
 To schedule an appointment, call the office in New York City or book an appointment online today.

 Interstitial Lung Disease Q & A